MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_itemcategories_get.md

 ---

 # Get itemCategories
-Retrieve the properties and relationships of an item categories object for Dynamics 365 for Financials.
+Retrieve the properties and relationships of an item category object for Dynamics 365 for Financials.

 ## HTTP request